 About me

-I am a third-year PhD student in Economics at the University of Virginia.
-My research interests are primarily in the fields of macrofinance and computational economics.
+I am a third-year PhD student in Economics at the University of Virginia, specializing in the intersection between macroeconomics and finance.

 UVA mail: wju9nq@virginia.edu